-At 79 minutes New Zealand were leading by 69 which was almost good enough, but not quite.
+At 79 minutes New Zealand was leading by 69 which was almost good enough, but not quite.

 With the last play of the game, Sonny Bill Williams scored his second try, which was then converted, leaving me as a very happy man!